ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 [Martín Gonzalez](https://github.com/martgnz) maintains a repository that provides a simple script to generate TopoJSON files from the Spanish National Geographic Institute’s National Reference Geographic Equipment vector data called [es-atlas](https://github.com/martgnz/es-atlas), that is inspired in Mike Bostock’s [us-atlas](https://github.com/topojson/us-atlas) and [world-atlas](https://github.com/topojson/us-atlas).
 He also maintains with Lukas Appelhans [Span](https://github.com/newsappsio/spam), a small library to create modern Canvas maps with [D3](https://github.com/d3/d3).

-Lazy as I am, I just copy one of his examples, change the legends, more detailed administrative borders, colors and make a small snippet directly in django console to change the `rate` variable:
+Lazy as I am, I just copied one of his examples, changed the legends, more detailed administrative borders, colors and made a small snippet directly in django console to change the `rate` variable:

 {% highlight python %}
 for i in range(len(data['objects']['municipios']['geometries'])):